-Warm Pool (West Pacific Warm Pool) An extensive pool of the world's warmest water, with temperatures higher temperature, rainfall and wind.
+Warm Pool (West Pacific Warm Pool) An extensive pool of the world's warmest water, with temperatures higher than 28-29°C ranging from the central Pacific to the far eastern Indian Ocean (ABM & CSIRO 2011 temperature, rainfall and wind.
 Compared with climate, which is a long-term description, weather describes the current situation or predictions for the next few days.
 Apart from daily weather, also seasonal and annual weather patterns are described and sometimes referred to as the